 We need to know as soon as possible about any dietary restrictions we should consider in planning your trip.
-If you have additional food allergies or necessary restrictions, we will do our best to accommodate your needs.
-However, there may be an additional supplemental menu fee ranging from $5-20 per person per day to cover our increased costs.
+If you have food allergies or restrictions, we will do our best to accommodate your needs.
+However, there may be a supplemental menu fee ranging from $5-25 per person per day, to cover any increase in our costs.

 Beverages / Alcohol